Weak integrability breaking and level spacing distribution: Conclusions

-Since the $1/L^{3}$ law for massless models was claimed universal for strong integrability breaking \cite{2014PhRvB..90g5152M} (albeit without analytic support), it is tempting to speculate that the exponent eventually depends on the order at which integrability is broken.
-However, as already known and also argued for in Subsection \ref{subsec:Integrability-breaking-and}, perturbation theory cannot be applied to examine the cross-over in the level spacing distribution if the level crossings resolved by the integrability breaking perturbation are generic i.e. involve only two levels.
+Since the $1/L^{3}$ law was claimed universal for strong integrability breaking in gapless models \cite{2014NJPh...16i3016M,2014PhRvB..90g5152M} (albeit without analytic support), it is tempting to speculate that the exponent eventually depends on the order at which integrability is broken.
+However, as already known and also argued for in Subsection \ref{subsec:Integrability-breaking-and}, perturbation theory cannot be applied to examine the crossover in the level spacing distribution if the level crossings resolved by the integrability breaking perturbation are generic i.e. involve only two levels.
 It is interesting to note that in quantum field theories obtained as perturbation of conformal field theories the crossover to the Wigner-Dyson behaviour takes place already in the perturbative regime \cite{2020arXiv201208505S}.
-The essential difference with the case considered here is that the conformal spectrum the levels are generically multiply degenerate.
+The essential difference with the case considered here is that for the conformal spectrum the levels are generically multiply degenerate.

-To sum up, our results strongly support the observations in \cite{2020ScPP....8...16P,doyon-weak-breaking} that perturbations of spin chains by generalised currents correspond to a weak integrability breaking which only happens at higher order in the perturbing coupling.
-An interesting question left open is to clarify the dependence of the cross-over on the order of integrability breaking.
+To sum up, our results strongly support the observations in \cite{2020ScPP....8...16P,doyon-weak-breaking} that perturbations of spin chains by generalised currents correspond to a weak integrability breaking which only happens at higher order in the perturbing coupling. {An interesting question left open is to clarify the dependence of the finite volume crossover behaviour, especially the exponent appearing in the gapless case, on the order of integrability breaking.}